-Combine whole-wheat pizza crust, homemade clean BBQ sauce, seasoned chicken, sliced red onions, and fresh cilantro for the Best BBQ Chicken Pizza ever!
-Sweet, smoky and savory BBQ chicken pizza made fast and delicious directly on a grill!
+Combine whole-wheat pizza crust, homemade clean BBQ sauce, seasoned chicken, sliced red onions, and fresh cilantro for the Best BBQ Chicken Pizza!
+Sweet, smoky, and savory BBQ chicken pizza made fast and delicious directly on a grill!
 It is topped with tender pieces of chicken, bacon, onion, tomato, peppers, and corn.

 - Difficulty: Easy.